uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 25 May 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria.
+Jentery Sayers created it on 19 May 2026 and last updated it on 26 May 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria.
 It is an incomplete draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)

 This metadata schema is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It was developed by Jentery Sayers and the Praxis Studio for Comparative Media Studies at the University of Victoria.
-It adapts the following projects for the purposes of describing video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for early-access release in 2026-27:
+It adapts the following projects for the purposes of describing video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for release in 2026-27:

 * Coates, E. (2025).
 GameUI Database. [https://www.gameuidatabase.com/about.php](https://www.gameuidatabase.com/about.php)
 * Ellis, B. et al. (n.d.).
 Game Accessibility Guidelines. [https://gameaccessibilityguidelines.com/](https://gameaccessibilityguidelines.com/)
 * International Council of Museums (ICOM)'s International Committee for Documentation (CIDOC) (2011).
-Conceptual Reference Model (CRM). [http://www.cidoc-crm.org/index.html](http://www.cidoc-crm.org/index.html)
+Conceptual Reference Model (CRM). [https://cidoc-crm.org/](https://cidoc-crm.org/)
 * International Federation of Library Associations and Institutions (IFLA) (2009).
 Functional Requirements for Bibliographic Records (FRBR). [https://www.ifla.org/wp-content/uploads/2019/05/assets/cataloguing/frbr/frbr.pdf](https://www.ifla.org/wp-content/uploads/2019/05/assets/cataloguing/frbr/frbr.pdf)
 * Lee, J. H., Schmalz, M., Newman, M., & Koughan, L. (2024).
 UW/SIMM Video Game Metadata Schema.
 Version 4.2. [https://github.com/uwgamergroup/video-game-metadata-schema](https://github.com/uwgamergroup/video-game-metadata-schema)
 * Poff, T. & Atari (2025).
 MobyGames Standards. [https://www.mobygames.com/info/standards/](https://www.mobygames.com/info/standards/)